 A 50/50 split may not be advisable depending on whether a party needs income or capital to move on with their life.
-If one party will take on more of the childcare duties this might influence the division of assets too.
+If one party takes on more of the childcare duties, this might influence the division of assets too.
 If a judge is called upon to decide, they will look at all of the circumstances and consider all of the matrimonial assets.

 It is common to have concerns about issues such as: